learningproof/tid-i-d/draft-goldman-tid.md

 base32     ABCDEFGHIJKLMNOPQRSTUVWXYZ234567
 ~~~~

+# TID computation

-# Timestamp Component
+## Timestamp Component

-The form of timestamp used to generate a TID is the number microseconds since
+The form of timestamp used to generate a TID is the number of microseconds since
 the Unix epoch (1970-01-01T00:00:00+00:00), i.e. with three more digits than an
 {{?RFC5102}} `dateTimeMilliseconds`.
 In cases where a timestamping service may
 be returning timestamps faster than 1000 times every millisecond, uniqueness